MicrosoftDocs/memdocs/memdocs/intune/configuration/vpn-settings-ios.md

     > [!NOTE]
     > If username and password are used as the authentication method for Cisco IPsec VPN, they must deliver the SharedSecret through a custom Apple Configurator profile.

-  - **Derived credential**: Use a certificate that’s derived from a user’s smart card.
+  - **Derived credential**: Use a certificate that's derived from a user's smart card.
 If no derived credential issuer is configured, Intune prompts you to add one.
 For more information, see [Use derived credentials in Microsoft Intune](../protect/derived-credentials.md).

 - **Excluded URLs** (Zscaler only): When connected to the Zscaler VPN, the listed URLs are accessible outside the Zscaler cloud.